numfocus/getting-started-with-open-source/open_source_stories.md

   - I&#39;ve hosted some open source related events (meetups and hackathons) and posted a few simple open source answers on Stack Overflow
 - **My Skills to Share:**
   - Writing (just in English, but could help on simple documentation, FAQs, blog posts, etc)
+- **My Story:**
+I studied music composition in undergrad, then earned an MFA in musical theatre writing (did you know you can even earn a terminal degree in musical theatre writing?)
+I started woking at Two Sigma in 2010, and worked there first as a receptionist, then on the Learning and Development team, and now in a role that was new to me and new to the company: I became Two Sigma's first Open Source Coordinator.
+I'm still learning all I can about the open source world -- everyone I've encountered has been really friendly about answering questions.
+I even tried to combine my two worlds, writing the music for a song in one of my new musicals using the open source music tool SonicPi.
+I'm so excited to consider myself part of this awesome open source community.

 **April Webster**